rmsk2/F256_Mandelbrot/README.md

 This is only about 60% of the runtime of the Commander X16 version (measured in the latest version of the emulator).
 As the F256 runs at 6.29 MHz and the X16 at 8 MHz this speedup can be clearly attributed to the F256 math coprocessor.

-# Coming up
+# Coming up ...

-Allow to interrupt calculation after a key is pressed and allow user to cancel calculation.
+Use RTC to measure duration of calculation